 Activity Satisfactory Completion

 Assessment Report # 1

 Academic or Behavior Consultation Project

 Function Based Assessment Report

 Meeting with LC Supervisor

-See Handbook Form 2, Form 3, Form 4 (x2), Form 5 (x3), Form
+See Handbook Form 2, Form 3, Form 4 (x2),

+Form 5 (x3), Form

+Observation by site and campus supervisor

 Spring & Summer Calendar This class is dynamic and there are many changes made to meet the needs of the class.
 Please consult the google doc version of the calendar for the most up-to-date information this calendar is provided as a guideline only.
 The instructor reserves the right to change the calendar based on the needs of the class.